The Ten Percent Rule

 That is rarely how it works.

-In many systems — physical and social — change begins with a small, highly committed minority.
+In many systems, physical and social, change begins with a small, highly committed minority.

 Who Serge Galam Is

-Serge Galam is a French physicist who applies the mathematics of physics to social behavior.
-He helped pioneer a field called sociophysics, which studies society using the same modeling tools used to analyze gases, magnets, and particle systems.
+He helped pioneer a field called sociophysics, which studies society using some of the same modeling tools used to analyze gases, magnets, and particle systems.

 It may sound abstract.
-It isn’t.

 Just as atoms interact and influence neighboring particles, people interact and influence one another.
-Conversations, arguments, and repetition create patterned effects.

 Galam asked a simple question: